kamir/crunch.TS/README.md

 crunch.TS
 =========

-Apache Hadoop is a great place for time series processing.
+The goal of Crunch.TS is to implement reusable data structures for several "standard time series" algorithms.

+There are at least two groups or types of time series: "continuos equidistant time series" and "event time series".
+Both can be converted into each other (if certain conditions are met), but therefore some metadata is required.

+Especially for correlation analysis and fluctuation analysis one should to do some consistency checks before the expensive calculations are started.
+In order make such operations fast and reliable, Crunch.TS implements generic time series representations for both types of time series, as well a the conversion functions as Crunch DoFn.

+Univariate time series analysis is done on individual time series representing a property of one object.
+From multivariate time series analysis algorithms one can get correlation- and dependency-networks.
+Such algorithms can also be seen as a kind of graph-generators which transform a time series bucket into a network layer.

-"Sessionization" or creation of "Event-Series" from data, collected via Flume, is a first step towards advanced time series analysis.
+Another use case is "sessionization" of weblogs or creation of "event series" from data, collected via Flume.
+Our generic data structures should be used to direct the event flow and to create time series buckets.
+This is a very first step towards advanced time series analysis topics.

-This project contributes several implementations like:
+This project contributes the following algorithm:

 * Detrendet Fluctuation Analysis (DFA)
+* Return-Intervall-Statistics (RIS)
 * Cross-Correlation Analysis (CC)
-* Return-Intervall-Statistics (RIS)

 to Apache Crunch.
-Using the Spark, in Memory or MapReduce pipeline, one can do several analysis steps on a Workstation or in a large cluster.
+Using the Spark-, in Memory or MapReduce-Pipeline, one can do several analysis steps on a Workstation or in a large cluster.